zy02636/P2P/README.md

-Since I am have an intership in the company, and just like other intership guys have experienced that you will have plenty plenty plenty time during your so called 'intership'.
-After several weeks of working, work load is fine and not that difficutl.
+Since I am have an intership in the company, and just like other intership guys have experienced that you will have plenty plenty plenty time during your intership.
+After several weeks of working, work load is fine and not that difficult.
 Therefore I have decided to find some fun by myself.
 Here is some criteria that 'the fun' should fit:
 1. It can help me improve my prorgamming skills.
 2. It should be not too easy to implement, not like a project, but more like explore work.